Study findings on Yoga and Arthritis

 Compared to a group of patients who did other forms of exercise, it was found that the group that practiced yoga improved significantly in just 12 weeks.
 Some were able to reduce or discontinue medications.
 Dr. Vishwas still holds regular classes for arthritis patients.

 Following are excerpts from the American College of Rheumatology website

 Science supports this mind-body activity as a good medicine for arthritis.
-Among the most recent evidence: Yoga reduced disability and eased swollen joints and pain without causing adverse effects in thousands of study participants, according to a review of clinical trials conducted between 1980 and 2010.
+Among the most recent evidence: Yoga reduced disability and eased swollen joints, pain pain and improve flexibility without causing adverse effects in thousands of study participants, according to a review of clinical trials conducted between 1980 and 2010.
 The study, funded in part by the Arthritis Foundation, was published in Rheumatic Disease Clinics of North America.

 “Most importantly, we found that yoga does not exacerbate disease symptoms for persons with arthritis.
 With proper instruction, it is a safe way for people to stay active and mindful, both of which are associated with a variety of health benefits,” says lead author Steffany Moonaz, PhD, a health behaviorist and yoga research consultant in Baltimore.

 Types of Yoga – are they safe for you?

 Typically practiced in private, one-on-one sessions with a yoga instructor, who modifies various yoga poses to match your skill level, health status and fitness goals.

 Vinyoga is ok for arthritis, with a qualified instructor.
 Look for someone who has experience with arthritis and/or other joint medical conditions.

 “Because Viniyoga poses are highly adapted, they may appear quite different than they would in other yoga traditions,” says Steffany Moonaz, a yoga research consultant and therapist in Baltimore, Maryland.